Resource depletion: Overfishing

 Overfishing refers to the overconsumption and/or depletion of fish populations which occurs when fish are caught at a rate that exceeds their ability to breed and replenish their population naturally.'
 Regions particularly susceptible to overfishing include the Arctic, coastal east Africa, the Coral Triangle (located between the Pacific and Indian oceans), Central and Latin America, and the Caribbean.
 The depletion of fish stocks can lead to long-term negative consequences for marine ecosystems, economies, and food security.
 The depletion of resources hinders economic growth because growing economies leads to increased demand for natural, renewable resources like fish.
 Thus, when resources are depleted, it initiates a cycle of reduced resource availability, increased demand and higher prices due to scarcity, and lower economic growth.
 Overfishing can lead to habitat and biodiversity loss, through specifically habitat degradation, which has an immense impact on marine/aquatic ecosystems.
 Habitat loss refers to when a natural habitat cannot sustain/support the species that live in it, and biodiversity loss refers to when there is a decrease in the population of a species in a specific area and/or the extinction of a species.
 Habitat degradation is caused by the depletion of resources, in which human activities are the primary driving force.
 One major impact that the depletion of fish stocks causes is a dynamic change and erosion to marine food webs, which can ultimately lead to ecosystem collapse because of the imbalance created for other marine species.
 Overfishing also causes instability in marine ecosystems because these ecosystems are less biodiverse and more fragile.
 This occurs mainly because, due to overfishing, many fish species are unable to naturally sustain their populations in these damaged ecosystems.
+Common causes of overfishing include: